realypz/devops.bazel_infrastructure/README.md

 What is provided:
 * LLVM Bazel toolchain and the way to use them.
 * Clang format
-* Header guards auto generation
+* Bazel buildifier formatting

-The subpurposes are:
+* Header guards auto generation and complete
-* Document Bazel learning experience.
+* Python formatting with Black

-* Document the typical C++ toolchain setup.
+## Setup Before Using This ToolChain

-## Preparation
+The toolchain so far supports **macOS aarc64, Linux aarch64 and Linux x86_64**.
+Other platforms and CPUs are not supported.
 ### 1. [Install Bazelisk](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#installation)<br>
 Bazelisk is a bazel package manager.
 It works as symlink to a specified version of bazel executable.
 * On macOS: `brew install bazelisk`